GiusTex/EdgeGPT/README.md

 # EdgeGPT
-Extension for Text Generation Webui based on [EdgeGPT](https://github.com/acheong08/EdgeGPT) by acheong08, a reverse engineered API of Microsoft's Bing Chat AI.
+- Extension for Text Generation Webui based on [EdgeGPT](https://github.com/acheong08/EdgeGPT) by acheong08, a reverse engineered API of Microsoft's Bing Chat AI.
 Now you can give a sort of Internet access to your characters, easily, quickly and free.
+- If you have some errors check the known weaknesses at the end of the page and/or the [past issues](https://github.com/GiusTex/EdgeGPT/issues?q=is%3Aissue+sort%3Aupdated-desc+).

 ## How to Run
 1. Clone [oobabooga's  original repository](https://github.com/oobabooga/text-generation-webui) and follow the instructions until you can chat with a chatbot.